- Search The Registry

 Burrill never married and shared a house with Lucy D. Stowe, Howard University's first dean of women, her entire adult life in Washington.
 According to women studies scholar Gloria T. Hull, Mary exchanged ardent letters with Angelina, who called her "Mamie" and "little one," as early as 1896 when the two were still in their teens.
 At Dunbar, Mary wrote two one-act plays that position her as a notable playwright of the 20th century: They That Sit in Darkness and Aftermath.
 They That Sit in Darkness, written in 1919, was controversial for its time because it focused on "female [sexual] education as the means to escape poverty" and dealt directly with the issue of reproductive rights for women, a right not completely won until 1965.

 It was published in a special edition of Margaret Sanger's progressive Birth Control Review (September 1919), "The Negro's Need for Birth Control as Seen by Themselves."
-Sanger, birth control movement figurehead, established the first birth control clinic in Brooklyn in 1916.
+Sanger, a birth control movement figurehead, established the first birth control clinic in Brooklyn in 1916.
 They That Sit in Darkness is also in Hatch and Shine's African American Theatre U.S.A.
 (1974).
 In the 21st century, Burrill would be termed a "feminist" writer.
-Aftermath, likewise, written in 1919, is part of the World War I literary canon to which Alice Dunbar Nelson ("I Sit and Sew"), Joseph Seamon Cotter, Jr., (On the Fields of France), and many other Black writers contributed.
+Aftermath, likewise, written in 1919, is part of the World War I literary canon to which Alice Dunbar Nelson ("I Sit and Sew"), Joseph Seamon Cotter, Jr. (On the Fields of France), and many other Black writers contributed.

 Sandra L. West, Virginia Commonwealth University